 Upon graduation, students who have been in residence at LaGrange College (as transfer students in the day program) for at least 42-59 semester hours and have attained a grade point average of 3.50 or higher may be granted the bachelor’s degree with distinction.

-To stay in good academic standing, a student must maintain the following LaGrange College cumulative grade point average (GPA):
+To maintain a status of Good Academic Standing, a student must maintain the following LaGrange College cumulative grade point average (GPA):

 Academic forgiveness is a process which allows a student to have his or her prior academic record adjusted if: